KnowledgeBoat Logo

 RadiclePlumule

-Radicle is the part of embryo that gives rise to the root.Plumule is the part of embryo that give rise to the shoot.
+Radicle is the part of the embryo that gives rise to the root.Plumule is the part of the embryo that gives rise to the shoot.

 Radicle is the first structure to emerge during germination.Plumule remains enclosed within the seed until germination occurs.